Cataract Surgery in Melbourne – Dr Edward Roufail

 Do I need a referral to see Dr Roufail for cataract surgery?

-As with all cataract surgeons in Melbourne, you will need a valid referral if you wish to claim any part of your consultation from Medicare.
+As with all experienced cataract surgeons in Melbourne, you will need a valid referral if you wish to claim any part of your consultation from Medicare.
 This referral can come from either your GP or your optometrist.
 Note that there is no Medicare rebate for the actual cataract surgery.
 Melbourne patients with private health insurance should check their level of coverage ahead of their procedure if they wish to make a claim for the surgery itself.

 What types of intraocular lenses can I choose from?